 6. You can check the submission results in the Status of Submissions page, in your CaptionSync account, within about 10-20 minutes after the files have been uploaded (may take longer, depending on the quality of your internet connection, and the size of the files).
-For submissions where we are supplying the transcript, if you detect duplicates, or jobs with the wrong duration or settings, please cancel them immediately.
+For requests where we are supplying the transcript, if you detect duplicates, or submissions with the wrong duration or settings, please cancel them immediately.

 Submitting Content with different Settings:

 See our article on how to submit content consecutively with different settings.

 Results for complete requests will be emailed to you and they can also be retrieved from the respective Details pages, under the Status of Submissions page, in your CaptionSync account.